 HSF Pakistan has been a close partner of this important committee since 2007.

-HSF is currently renewing its cooperation with the Ministry of Inter-Provincial Coordination.
+HSF has renewed its long-standing cooperation with the Ministry of Inter-Provincial Coordination by signing a MoU in 2021.
 The Ministry is responsible for the coordination between the federal and the provincial governments.
 It aids both the provincial and the federal entities in providing uniformity of approach in the formulation of policies that concern both.

 The Institute of Strategic Studies Islamabad (ISSI) is a government financed think-tank and research organization based in Islamabad.
 The aim of the ISSI is to generate better understanding of regional and global issues affecting international peace and security.

 HSF Pakistan contributes to the mission of ISSI through its distinguished guest lecturer series and academic exchanges between German and Pakistani researchers along with a Fellowship Program focusing on non-traditional security challenges particularly from new technologies such as Artificial Intelligence.
 ISSI and HSF have been partners since 1994.

 The Shaoor Foundation for Education and Awareness (SFEA) is a civil society organization actively engaged in the process of constructive social change.
 It's objectives are met through all-inclusive nationwide community engagement activities, multi-faceted advocacy projects, capacity building programs and strategic communication campaigns.

 HSF and SFEA have been collaborating since 2021 on the nationwide expansion of the PCDP project.